-Very few things bring me back to a time and place like food does.
+Very few things bring me back to a time and place as much as food does.
 I’ve never felt that as much as I do now that I no longer live in my native Connecticut.
-When most people think of New England foods they probably think of clambakes, Maine lobster, and clam chowder.
-While those foods are very New England and are near and dear to my heart, they can also be easily found anywhere in the United States.
-However, there are a few lesser known foods that can only be found in New England.
-New Haven pizza, steamer clams, and grinder sandwiches to name a few.
+When most people think of New England foods they probably think of clambakes, Maine lobster, and clam chowder, but to really eat like a southern New Englander, you will need to know how to make a grinder sandwich.

 Now it’s time for the lettuce and tomato.
 One of the important parts of a true grinder is to shred the lettuce.
 I use romaine lettuce, but you could use iceberg if you prefer.
-If using romaine cut off the dark green leafy top and set it aside for a salad and thinly slice the lighter, more crisp lettuce closest to the core.
+In Connecticut, you will also find some places that use green cabbage instead of lettuce which is also an excellent choice for even more flavor.

-Once you’ve added your lettuce and tomato, drizzle the top with more extra-virgin olive oil and red wine vinegar, then sprinkle more oregano, salt, and course ground pepper.
+Once you’ve added the lettuce and tomato, drizzle the top with more extra-virgin olive oil and red wine vinegar, then sprinkle more oregano, salt, and course ground pepper.

-There you have it: a classic New England grinder.
-Similar to a sub, but this Connecticut native insists that there is really no comparison.
+There you have it.
+Now you know how to make a grinder sandwich.
+It may look and sound like a sub, but this Connecticut native insists that there is really no comparison.